Swing ride

-The swing ride or chair swing ride (sometimes called a swing carousel, wave swinger, yo-yo, waver swinger, Chair-O-Planes, Dodo or swinger) is an amusement ride that is a variation on the carousel in which the seats are suspended from the rotating top of the carousel.
+The swing ride or chair swing ride (sometimes called a swing carousel, wave swinger, yo-yo, waver swinger, Chair-O-Planes, Dodo or swinger) is an amusement ride that is a variation on the carousel in which the seats are suspended from the rotating top of the carousel as it spins around.
 On some versions, particularly on the Wave Swingers, the rotating top of the carousel also tilts for additional variations of motion.

 History

-Swing rides were present at the earliest amusement parks.
-At Idora Park in Oakland, California, in 1908, the ride was called the Flying Swing, but appears to be the same principle.
+Hollycombe Steam Collection has a chair-o-planes adapted from a bomb damaged roundabout in 1944.

-The Chair-O-Planes premiered in Germany in 1972, designed by Zierer and built by Franz Schwarzkopf, brother of Anton Schwarzkopf.
+A Chair-O-Planes premiered in Germany in 1972, designed by Zierer and built by Franz Schwarzkopf, brother of Anton Schwarzkopf.
 In 1974 the first portable unit debuted under the same partnership.
 Since then Zierer has built about 200 units.
-Other manufacturers have followed creating their own versions of the Chair-O-Planes including Zamperla, Chance Rides, Grover Watkins, Bertazzon, Preston & Barbieri, Vekoma and Sanoyas Hishino Meisho.
+Other manufacturers have followed creating their own versions of the Chair-O-Planes, including Zamperla, Chance Rides, Grover Watkins, Bertazzon, Preston & Barbieri, Vekoma, and Sanoyas Hishino Meisho.

-In the late 2000s, Austrian manufacturer Funtime developed the world's first tower swinger known as the Star Flyer.
-Mondial followed with their WindSeeker resulting in a lawsuit between the two companies.
+In the late 2000s, Austrian manufacturer Funtime developed the world's first tower swinger, known as the Star Flyer.
+Mondial followed with their WindSeeker, leading to a lawsuit between the two companies.
 Zamperla also sells a Vertical Swing.